mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter3.md

 #### When to use Pronunciation data

 I've found it useful to use pronunciation in a variety of circumstances.
-In the above example, pronunciation helps transform *three c p 0* to *3CPO*.
+In the above example, pronunciation helps transform *see three pee oh* to *C3PO*.
 I've also used it in the past to transform *a t and t* to *AT&T*, and *microsoft dot com* to *Microsoft.com*.

 #### Adding a Pronunciation Data Set